 As a motorcyclist, don’t leave your protective gear at home.
 Helmets and protective clothing do a good job of preventing common injuries.
 In Illinois wearing a helmet is not required, but safety advocates strongly recommend wearing them.
 More than 8 out of 10 (82 percent) of motorcycle riders killed in 2009 were not wearing a helmet.

-If injured in a motorcycle accident contact an attorney who is experienced in helping riders and their family members with personal injury claims.
+If injured in a motorcycle accident contact a Chicago accident injury attorney who is experienced in helping riders and their family members with personal injury claims.